How do two of the most popular social media management tools compare? Here’s a look at 12 major differences between Agorapulse and Hootsuite.

 The power of brand advocates can’t be overstated.
 Dollar for dollar, they can market your brand more effectively than any campaign will ever be able to.

-The trouble lies in figuring out who those advocates are—or which users are most likely to become them – and you definitely need a tool to help you with that.
+The trouble lies in figuring out who those advocates are—or which users are most likely to become them.

 First, you can see who your “top” fans are:

 Fans are ranked on the number and type of their interactions (for example, a comment has more weight than a Like).
 In this example, it looks like we should engage with Mike Allton, doesn’t it?

 Agorapulse automatically assigns “badges” to everyone who has ever interacted with your Page:

 - Likers have liked at least 5 posts.